 IIT is calculated on annual accumulated income but paid and withheld monthly.
 In practice, the IIT in January shall be lower than December, because the annual accumulated income is lower in January than December.
 As a result, the net income shall decrease gradually during the tax year, although the total amount of IIT withheld and paid remains the same.
 (For more information about IIT please visit this link.)

 Dispatching employees in China often requires both domestic and international knowledge on cross-border labour, legal and tax issues.
-For example, how tax residency is defined in the jurisdiction of the dispatching company may subject employee to double taxation, dependent on the double tax agreement signed or not signed by the site-of-employment country.
+For example, how tax residency is defined in the jurisdiction of the dispatching company may subject employees to double taxation, dependent on the double tax agreement signed or not signed by the site-of-employment country.

-Often, this important aspect of employment and taxation goes overlooked, putting companies as risk for incurring penalties, not to mention the potential problems faced by individual employees themselves.
+Often, this important aspect of employment and taxation goes overlooked, putting companies at risk for incurring penalties, not to mention the potential problems faced by individual employees themselves.
 Equally, in China, it should be noted that local labour rules, regulations and tax bureau enforcement may vary from city to city.
-As result, best practices in dispatching employees should include expert consultation on local, national and international to put in place a complete plan.
+As a result, best practices in dispatching employees should include expert consultation on local, national and international to put in place a complete plan.

 If you would like more information about dispatched labour in Chinaor other related corporate matters, send us an email at firstname.lastname@example.org, and we’ll have a Horizons professional contact you.